Heart of Midlothian F.C.: Tommy Walker's managerial era

 17 year old Gordon Marshall debuted in 1956 as did George Thomson in February 1957.
 Marshall, a future England under 23 internationalist, became a Hearts goalkeeping regular until 1963.
 Hearts led the Scottish League for most of the 1956–57 season.
 The title hinged on Rangers visit to Tynecastle on 13 April.
 A capacity crowd watched a tense game in which Rangers keeper, George Niven, was man of the match.
 Hearts could not beat him and the only goal came from Billy Simpson of Rangers who scored on the break in 35 minutes.
 Rangers had games in hand which they won to overtake Hearts and lift the trophy.

 Walker completed the set of having won all three major Scottish football trophies with the League Championship in 1957–58.
-Conn suffered a serious ankle injury meaning he only played in five league games all season.
-Injury hit Conn left Hearts for Raith Rovers in September 1958 just two years after his 1956 zenith.
-He did so after 408 first team games and 221 goals.
+Conn suffered a serious ankle injury, and made nine competitive appearances in 1957–58, five of them in the league.
+Conn left Hearts for Raith Rovers in September 1958 for a fee of £2,250, having made 408 first-team appearances and scored 221 goals for Hearts.
 With an injury hit Bauld only playing nine times in the league title win a new Hearts attacking trio were dominant.
 For a third time Wardhaugh was the League's top marksman with 28 strikes.
 This was one ahead of Jimmy Murray's 27 and four more than Young's 24.
 Mackay, now Captain, was fourth in Hearts' league scoring charts with 12.
 Hearts won that League title in 1957–58 with record-breaking points, goals scored and goal difference.
 Their record from 34 league games of 62 points out of a maximum possible 68 was 13 more than their nearest rival.
 They scored 132 goals (still the Scottish top tier record) with only 29 against for a record net difference of +103.
 This was Hearts' greatest ever league side.
 Murray and Mackay both played for Scotland at the 1958 FIFA World Cup where Murray scored in a 1–1 draw against Yugoslavia.
 Parker was a fringe player in the league winning season, his last season as a Hearts player.
 He moved to the club coaching staff before joining the Board of Directors where he also had a spell as chairman.